'Metal Slug Tactics' announced with gameplay trailer

-A brand-new Metal Slug game, Metal Slug Tactics, has been announced for a PC launch.
+A brand-new Metal Slug game, Metal Slug Tactics, has been announced for PC.

 The franchise originated as a run-and-gun series in 1996 and has been successful since then.
 However, there hasn’t been a new entry in the franchise since 2009.

-In a departure from the shoot ’em up mechanics from previous entries, Metal Slug Tactics will slow things down and introduces turn-based combat.
+In a departure from the shoot ’em up mechanics of the previous entries, Metal Slug Tactics will slow things down through the introduction ot turn-based combat.

+Metal Slug Tactics can be seen in action through the trailer below.

 “Experience the iconic dynamic battles of the METAL SLUG series with a brand new perspective.
 Build up your adrenaline bar to unlock super attacks and use them wisely.
 Gain some precious war experience after each battle and unlock weapons or bonus perks to upgrade your team’s firepower.”